Matt Wrench

 Whatever Happened to the Games We Loved?

 Fortunately, however, every one of those sins occurred digitally.
-After all, playing violent games is fun.
+After all, playing violent video games is fun.
 Hitting pedestrians with my car in Grand Theft Auto V frequently makes me crack a smile.
 What worries me more is when video games bore me.

 Read more

-The Most Important Game Development Advice
+The Most Important Game Dev Advice

-“And I heard your voice as clear as day.
+And I heard your voice as clear as day.
 And you told me I should concentrate.
-It was all so strange and so surreal that a ghost should be so practical.”
+It was all so strange and so surreal that a ghost should be so practical.

 — “Only If For A Night”, Florence + The Machine